schreddies/schreddies.github.io/unsafeModernJsFrameworks.md

 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 ## Intro
 In this small repo/blog will show you how to make modern, secure JS Frameworks, unsafe.
 Using purely these frameworks, we are going to end up with XSS.
 Following examples might be useful during code review or making a new version of DVWA, it’s up to you.
+Yes, you can find all these informations in the docs, but let's be honest - RTFM is not for everyone.

 ## The Overview: Brave New World of JavaScript
 Using this marvellous blog post [Top JS Frameworks 2019](https://medium.com/javascript-scene/top-javascript-frameworks-and-topics-to-learn-in-2019-b4142f38df20) and followed by this awesome research [State of JS 2019](https://2019.stateofjs.com/front-end-frameworks/) it’s naturally that that I’ve did research on following ones: